 Skip to content

 Soot and char removal, smoke odor neutralization, HVAC decontamination, and coordinated water mitigation after a fire.
-Patriot Building Solutions brings HAZMAT-certified, Marine Corps discipline to recovery work across the Twin Cities metro.
+Patriot Building Solutions brings HAZMAT-certified, Marine Corps discipline to recovery work across the Inver Grove Heights area.

 After the Fire